Irish Chocolate Mousse Cake

 - Sweetened whipped cream, to garnish, optional

-- Melt chocolate in microwave safe bowl, stopping to stir at 30 second intervals till smooth and melted.
+- Melt chocolate in a microwave microwave-safe bowl, stopping to stir at 30-second intervals till smooth and melted.
 Set aside and let cool while preparing crust and mousse.

-- Separate ladyfingers and use to line bottom and sides of 8-inch springform pan.
+- Separate ladyfingers and use to line the bottom and sides of an 8-inch springform pan.
 Set aside.

 - In a large bowl or stand mixer, beat butter till light.
 Slowly add sugar and beat till fluffy.
 Add eggs, one at a time, beating each till fully incorporated.
 Mix in Irish cream.